oldpocket/venice/README.md

-Merchant of Venice, 0.8 jun / 2022
+Merchant of Venice, 0.8beta may / 2023
 =========================================

 Copyright (C) 2003-19, Andrew Leppard (andrew venice org nz)
-This fork is being maintained by Fabio Godoy (fabio dot godoy at oldpocket dot com)
+This fork is being maintained by Fabio Godoy (fabio dot godoy at me dot com) since 2021

 See COPYING.txt for license terms.